U.S. and China tech have played nice for decades. Now, a fork in the road.

 The alleged benefit to Americans of walling off Huawei — higher security against alleged Chinese spying — isn’t foolproof, either.
 The U.S. will not be able to stop Americans from sharing data on Huawei networks when they travel abroad or correspond with people in other countries.

-Still, the addition of Huawei to the Commerce Department’s banned “entity list” is a move the Trump administration could replicate for other Chinese firms that it deems should not have access to U.S. technology.
+Still, the addition of Huawei to the Department of Commerce’s banned “entity list” is a move the Trump administration could replicate for other Chinese firms that it deems should not have access to U.S. technology.
 Officials are already considering adding five Chinese video surveillance companies to the list, including Megvii and Hikvision, Bloomberg News reported.

 The Trump administration has other tools it can use besides export controls.
 Last year, Trump signed legislation expanding the government’s ability to block foreign investments in American companies, and in the months afterward, Chinese venture funding in U.S. startups slowed to a trickle, Reuters reported.